How To Find Your Dream Job When You Don’t Know What You Want

 By: Kelli Smith

-Do you remember being 18 and worrying that you didn’t have an answer (or even an idea) when people asked you what you were going to do for a career?
-Good news!
-That’s totally normal—most of us don’t just decide on a dream career right out of high school or settle on a field in college and stick with it for life.
+Do you remember being 18 and worrying that you didn’t have an answer (or even an idea) when people asked you what you were going to do for your first job, let alone an ideal career?
+That’s totally normal — most of us don’t just decide on a dream career right out of high school or settle on a field in college and stick with it for life.
+So how do you find your dream job when you don’t know what you want to do?

 Knowing that career change is possible (and probably even inevitable) is one thing.
 But, when you’re ready for a change, how do you know what profession or career path is right for you?
 It’s so easy to become complacent in a job or career you’re not really happy with and miss out on a dream job without even realizing it.